countvajhula/just-enough/README.rst

 Motivation:
 ===========
 In ancient times, how did people conduct business, trade, and friendship across the language barrier when learning resources were perhaps hard to come by?
-This was the question that came up recently in conversation with @jairtrejo.
+This was the question that came up in conversation a little while back with `@jairtrejo <https://github.com/jairtrejo>`_.
 He suggested that maybe people didn't typically know other languages in detail; that they knew "just enough" to get by with the essentials.

 It could be said that not much has really changed as far as language is concerned.
 While widely spoken languages are perhaps more common now, we still often interact across the linguistic divide, and many of us are too lazy to spend a lot of time learning even with a wealth of available resources, and when travel time is upon us we struggle hopelessly to say what we mean and vow that next time will be different, that we'll learn the language for sure upon returning home.
 And of course, rarely follow through.